AlexsLemonade/scpca-downstream-analyses/README.md

 Now the environment should be all set to implement the Snakemake workflow.
 Note that we have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.

-Also **note** that, for development purposes, the `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the server at `/shared/scpca/gawad_data/scpca_processed_output`.
+**Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.

 The default `config.yaml` variables that are relevant to your project include the following: